oracle/python-oracledb/doc/src/api_manual/module.rst

 .. function:: register_protocol(protocol, hook_function)

-    Registers a user hook function that will be called internally by python-oracledb Thin mode prior to connection or pool creation.
+    Registers a user protocol hook function that will be called internally by python-oracledb Thin mode prior to connection or pool creation.
 The hook function will be invoked when :func:`oracledb.connect`,
     :func:`oracledb.create_pool`, :meth:`oracledb.connect_async()`, or